APITesting01/Automation_API/README.md

 ### What is this repository for? ###

-* This repo hosts API automation tests for our pair buddy program.
+* This repo hosts API automation tests for our pair buddy improvement program.